Molluscum contagiosum: Surgery

 Surgical treatments include cryosurgery, in which liquid nitrogen is used to freeze and destroy lesions, as well as scraping them off with a curette.
-Application of liquid nitrogen may cause burning or stinging at the treated site, which may persist for a few minutes after the treatment.
-With liquid nitrogen, a blister may form at the treatment site, but it will slough off in two to four weeks.
+The application of liquid nitrogen may cause burning or stinging at the treated site, which may persist for a few minutes after the treatment.
+With liquid nitrogen, a blister may form at the treatment site, but it sloughs off in two to four weeks.
 Cryosurgery and curette scraping can be painful procedures and can result in residual scarring.

 Laser

 A 2014 systematic review of case reports and case series concluded that the limited available data suggest pulsed dye laser therapy is a safe and effective treatment for molluscum contagiosum and is generally well tolerated by children.
 Side effects seen with pulsed dye laser therapy included mild temporary pain at the site of therapy, bruising (lasting up to 2–3 weeks), and temporary discoloration of the treated skin (as long as 1–6 months).
 No cases of permanent scarring have been reported.
 As of 2009, however, there is no evidence for genital lesions.